joulev/akshar/README.md

 ## How to use

 You can read the documentation (`akshar.pdf`) for more information about how to use the package.
 You can view it directly in GitHub, or you can visit [here](https://nbviewer.jupyter.org/github/joulev/akshar/blob/master/akshar.pdf).

+## License

+The LaTeX Project Public License, version 1.3c or later.